sharmachait/javaAndSpring/Spring/12 Spring data JPA-hibernate.md

 	private Long id
 }
 ```
-@Transient is used to tell JPA that
+@Transient is used to tell JPA that a field or property in an entity that should not be persisted to the database
 # sorting
 two kinds of sorting supported by the spring data jpa
 1. static